bdbdbdbd/barts.io/site/content/values/_index.md

       That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
 You can see the communities grow and learn more about coffee farming on our blog.
+  - heading: Single origin
+    imageUrl: /img/about-single-origin.jpg
+    text: >
+      Single-origin coffee is coffee grown within a single known geographic origin.
+Sometimes, this is a single farm or a specific collection of beans from a single country.
+The name of the coffee is then usually the place it was grown to whatever degree available.
   - heading: Reinvest profits
     imageUrl: /img/about-reinvest-profits.jpg
     text: >